Prawn cracker: Japan

+In Japan, a related snack known as ebi senbei (海老煎餅) is popular.
+Unlike Southeast Asian prawn crackers which are typically made with tapioca starch and massively expand when deep-fried, Japanese ebi senbei are traditionally made from shrimp mixed with potato starch or rice, and are either baked or lightly fried.
+They originated in Aichi Prefecture and have a denser, flatter texture compared to Chinese or Southeast Asian prawn crackers.

 Europe and Australia

 In Europe and Australia, prawn crackers are mainly regarded as snack foods but are frequently served as accompaniments to takeaway Chinese meals.
 In countries such as Australia, Germany, Belgium, the Netherlands, Spain, the United Kingdom and Ireland, they are often included with dishes such as white-cut chicken or crispy fried chicken in Chinese restaurants.

 In the Netherlands, the product is known as kroepoek, a term encompassing various types of deep-fried crackers made from starch and flavourings such as prawn or crab.
 The Dutch familiarity with kroepoek stems from historical links with Indonesia, and it remains widely available in supermarkets, toko (Indo-Dutch shops) and Indische restaurants.
 It is also commonly served in Chinese restaurants in both the Netherlands and Belgium.